 The distribution of plants in the area evaluated varies with soil type, the availability of moisture, slope and aspect, elevation, and fire and grazing history.
 Crowning the upland mesas and benches in most places is a pygmy forest of pinyon pine and Utah juniper, with pine dominating above 6,000 feet and juniper dominating below.
 The relatively sparse understory in the pinyon/juniper forest consists of native and introduced grasses, a variety of forbs, and scattered shrubs and xerophytes.
 Where recently opened by fire, the pinyon/juniper forest is most often replaced by sagebrush, which in time is invaded by pine and juniper seedlings and re-forested.
 South-facing exposures in the canyons tend to be sheer, but north-facing slopes may support a mosaic of mountain mahogany, single-leaf ash, serviceberry, and fendlerbush, punctuated by scattered specimens of pine and juniper.
-At higher elevations, dense thickets of gamble oak may crowd out most competing shrubs.
+At higher elevations, dense thickets of gambel oak may crowd out most competing shrubs.
 Cottonwoods, willows, exotic tamarisk, and a variety of grasses and sedges populate the central washes and other areas where free moisture is present, while sagebrush and short grasses are more common on the adjacent terraces.
-The presence of sage, tamarisk and cheatgrass in such areas is often indicative of a protracted grazing history.